-The Board consists of three members (the Commissioners) nominated by the Minister and appointed by the Governor.
+The Board consists of three members (the Commissioners) nominated by the Minister of Health and Wellbeing and appointed by the Governor.

 The HSCG Act requires that one of the Commissioners appointed must have legal expertise and experience that is deemed to be suitable by the Minister and two must have expertise in the area of trusts or financial management, or other expertise, knowledge or experience deemed suitable by the Minister.